billwuqin/list-pagination-rc-markdown/draft-ietf-netconf-list-pagination-rc.md

    The "cursor" query parameter corresponds to the "cursor" parameter defined in Section 3.1.6 of {{?I-D.ietf-netconf-list-pagination}}.
+   As described in Section 3.1.5 of {{?I-D.ietf-netconf-list-pagination}}, the server does not keep any stateful information about the "next" and "previous" cursor or the current page.
+Due to their ephemeral nature, cursor values are never cached.

    If the cursor value is unknown, i.e. the key does not exist, a "404 Not Found" status-line MUST be returned with the error-type value